Freeze dried Coffee

 The coffee of Mexico, and particularly of Chiapas, enjoys great reputation in the coffee world, being considered by many as one of the best.
 In CAFESCA, we take advantage of this great opportunity to produce freeze-dried coffee of excellent quality, preserving the characteristics of the raw material we use and giving the cup a profile with very good aroma and flavor.

-In CAFESCA we have the most modern technology.
+In CAFESCA we have the most modern technology for freeze-drying.
 We maintain a strict control and monitoring of all stages of the process, thus guaranteeing the quality of our production.

 By action of the roasting process the aromas, color and soluble solids of coffee are developed.